-On January 17, 2014, Eurogas International completed a farmout arrangement with DNO Tunisia AS with respect to its working interest in the Sfax permit and the associated Ras El Besh development concession.
+On January 17, 2014, Eurogas International completed a farm in arrangement with DNO Tunisia AS with respect to its working interest in the Sfax permit and the associated Ras El Besh development concession.
 As a result of the DNO Agreement, DNO Tunisia AS acquired an 87.5% participating interest in the Sfax permit in exchange for a US\$6 million cash payment to the original joint venture partners, of which Eurogas International's share was US\$2.7 million, and the carrying of 100% of all future costs associated with the Sfax permit.
+Eurogas International retains a 5.625% interest.
 Under the terms of the DNO Agreement, and with the approval of the Tunisian authorities, DNO has contractually assumed full responsibility for completion of the drilling obligations associated with the Sfax Permit, including any compensatory payments that may arise as a result of non-compliance.
 In that regard, DNO has provided a full guarantee to the Tunisan governmental authorities.
+In August 2015, DNO received regulatory approval from the Tunisian authorities for a two-year extension of the first renewal period related to the permit, extending the first renewal period and the associated exploration well drilling obligation to December 8, 2017.